FC Metz: History

+On 12 June 2023, LFP Decision that Metz secure promotion to Ligue 1 from 2023–24 season after Bordeaux against Rodez has been suspended and return to top flight after one year absence.
+In the 2023–24 Ligue 1 season, Metz finished in the relegation/promotion playoff spot and faced off against Saint-Étienne from Ligue 2.
+Metz would lose the playoff 4-3 on aggregate and were relegated back to Ligue 2.

+Supporters and rivalries

+Metz's biggest rivals are Nancy, with whom they contest the Lorraine derby.
+The other major rivals are Strasbourg.

+There are currently two ultras groups: Gradins Populaires Ouest and Horda Frénétik (founded 1997).

+Metz has fan friendships with Toulouse, the German clubs Kaiserslautern and Eintracht Trier and the Italian club Vicenza.

 Stadium

-FC Metz plays its home matches at Stade Saint-Symphorien, which has a capacity of 25,636.
+Metz plays its home matches at Stade Saint-Symphorien, which has a capacity of 25,636.
 Thus, it is the largest venue dedicated to football in Lorraine.

 Crest

 Its official colours are grenat (maroon) and white, from which the team derives its nickname Les Grenats.
 The team's crest features the Lorraine cross, symbolic of the team's regional affiliation, and the dragon called the Graoully, which in local legend was tamed by Saint Clement of Metz.

 Youth academy

-FC Metz also gained recognition in France and Europe for its successful youth academy, which produced star players including: Rigobert Song, Robert Pires, Louis Saha, Emmanuel Adebayor, Papiss Cissé, Miralem Pjanić, Kalidou Koulibaly, and Sadio Mané.
+Metz also gained recognition in France and Europe for its successful youth academy, which produced star players including: Rigobert Song, Robert Pires, Louis Saha, Emmanuel Adebayor, Papiss Cissé, Miralem Pjanić, Kalidou Koulibaly and Sadio Mané.
 The city's proximity to Luxembourg (about 55 km) plays a significant role in the importation of young prospects.
 The club's board has close ties with the Luxembourgish Football Federation.
-Nicolas "Nico" Braun, the team's top all-time goalscorer, as well as Pjanić or, closer to our times, Chris Philipps, have played in the G-D's amateur leagues before joining "les Grenats".
+Nicolas "Nico" Braun, the team's top all-time goalscorer, as well as Pjanić or more recently Chris Philipps, have played in the G-D's amateur leagues before joining "les Grenats".
 Despite this, not all Luxembourgers enjoy success with Metz, with Robert "Robby" Langers as the best example.